 University of Denver undergraduate students who are interested in a social work career can jumpstart their graduate education with our Undergraduate/Graduate Social Work Degree Program (3+2 Program), which allows completion of a bachelor’s degree and our social-justice-focused Denver Campus Master of Social Work (MSW) in just five years.
 With the 3+2 Program, you’ll graduate sooner and save money since you’ll need fewer undergraduate credits than a standard undergraduate degree program.

 The 3+2 Program is open to students with any major, from psychology and sociology to international studies, Spanish or communications.
 You’ll take undergraduate courses during your first three years and will begin taking MSW courses in your fourth year.
 You’ll receive your bachelor’s degree after completing the first year of the MSW program (your fourth year of the 3+2 Program).

-As an MSW student, you’ll specialize in one of eight social work specialty areas, known as concentrations.
 In your fourth year, you’ll take foundational social work courses and begin practicing your social work skills in a field internship.
 You can choose an internship that fits your interests from more than 750 internship options!
 During your fifth and final year, your coursework will focus on your concentration, and a second internship will help you hone your social work skills.
 If your schedule allows, you can also pursue a certificate in Global Social Work, Human–Animal–Environment Interactions, Latinx Social Work or School Social Work as well.